benedictpmateo/umpisa/readme.md

 On your command line, go to the root folder of the project.
 Here you can see the `docker-compose.yml` file.
 Environment variables are inside the docker-compose file and feel free to edit them if needed.

 Here are the default ports:
-* Frontend - 3000
+* Frontend: 3000
-* Backend - 3001
+* Backend: 3001
-* MongoDB - 27017
+* MongoDB: 27017

-> Before you start, ensure no other applications are running in these ports.
+**Before you start, ensure no other applications are running in these ports.**

 To run, enter this to your terminal
 ```bash